winstonchiong/decisionlabucsf.github.io/_pastsem/2018-11-26_social-science-neuro.md

 mechanistic relevance for describing the evolutionary or developmental origins of prosocial motivation, but are not straightforwardly applicable to political or cultural understandings of justice.
 We also considered the worry that different terms may be used for different referents in different contexts, as well as more general transdisciplinary tensions over issues like funding and recognition.
-In addition, in reviewing the history of other domains in which cognitive neuroscience has been applied to examine
-behaviors originally addressed in other fields (e.g., neuroeconomics, the neurobiology of language, and the neuroscience of moral reasoning), we noted that cognitive neuroscience often builds and borrows older disciplines without radically changing the explanatory frameworks built by those disciplines themselves.
+In addition, in reviewing the history of other domains in which cognitive neuroscience has been applied to examine behaviors originally addressed in other fields (e.g., neuroeconomics, the neurobiology of language, and the neuroscience of moral reasoning), we noted that cognitive neuroscience has often built upon and borrowed from explanatory frameworks developed in older disciplines without radically altering how those original fields (e.g., economics, linguistics, moral theory) conduct their work.